awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    1. For **Authentication**, choose **SQL Server Authentication**\.

-   1. For **Login**, type the master user name you chose earlier for your sample DB instance\.
+   1. For **Login**, enter the master user name that you chose earlier for your sample DB instance\.

-   1. For **Password**, type the password you chose earlier for your sample DB instance\.
+   1. For **Password**, enter the password that you chose earlier for your sample DB instance\.

 1. Choose **Connect**\.